etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

 ## Emulate:

 Perhaps the best way to learn to write elegant code is to read elegant code.
-There are many examples of elegant code, but the two collections that taught me the most was [Norvig's pytudes](https://github.com/norvig/pytudes) and [Laaksonen's Competitive Programmer’s Handbook](https://cses.fi/book/book.pdf).
+There are many examples of elegant code, but the two collections that taught me the most were [Norvig's pytudes](https://github.com/norvig/pytudes) and [Laaksonen's Competitive Programmer’s Handbook](https://cses.fi/book/book.pdf).

 ## Postscript: